FusionAuth/fusionauth-site/site/_posts/2020-09-23-jerry-hopper-fusionauth.md

 **Dan:** What problems did FusionAuth solve for you?
 And how were you solving them before FusionAuth?

-**Jerry:**

-We wanted to offer OAuth capabilities for our customers as well in the near future.
-This is not something we've implemented yet because of some intricacies with FusionAuth and offering it as a service for our customers.
-We do use it for our 3rd party integrations we're working on building now, such as Integromat and Zapier as well as internal applications.

-We're using FusionAuth's OIDC to authenticate users on Integromat (we have not begun building our Zapier integration yet, it's in the plan).
-The Integromat integration allows users to trigger the creation of game servers, kicking players, updating their ban list, receiving analytical data, etc. from Integromat.

-This opens up a bunch of codeless integrations for things like "When I type `!restart minecraft` in Discord, restart my Minecraft server" or "When I type `!banlist` in Discord, send a message in response with all people who are banned from my game servers".
-FusionAuth is the critical piece because the OIDC functionality made API authentication for Integromat super simple.
+**Jerry:** The best thing about Fusionauth is that I never have any headaches about authentication mechanisms.
+In my pre-FusionAuth era, I was more or less dependent on services like 'login with google/facebook'.
+This doesn't work well when you are developing on places where there is no network.

+Another nice aspect is that FusionAuth is api-driven, and has very complete logging, which makes it a breeze to make your applications GPDR compliant.

+The fact that fusionauth supports multiple tenants on one instance, helps when developing several different projects.

+However, the main problem that FA solves, is development time and authentication headaches.

+**Dan:** Can you talk a bit more about how you use FusionAuth to make your projects GDPR compliant?

+**Jerry:** We compiled a list with minimal needs for the auth service that at least 'show your intentions to follow GDPR'.
+(Yes, intentions were very much a thing when GDPR was introduced and still is.
+Proof of good intentions can save you money when GDPR violations are judged or fined):

+Our gdpr checklist for an auth service:

+1. Hosted in EU
+1. Account export 'self service'
+1. Account removal 'self service'
+1. Password strength / 2fa
+1. Auditing/logging
+1. Data encryption options
+1. Anonymization

+So, essentially we looked for the best product that could meet these needs.
+For FusionAuth, the checklist looked like:

+Point 1: hosted in EU - check!

+Points 2 and 3: self-service - check! (thanks to the API)

+Point 4: password strength/2fa - check

+Point 5: logging/audit - check

+Point 6: encryption - database encryption is not required or nessecary, but it is possible with postgreSQL.
+One drawback is that elastic doesn't support table level encryption.
+However, all passwords are stored securely in the database.

+Point 7: Anonymization - check, FA JWT claims can be modified when issued [to remove user data].

+When looking at the pure backend of the authentication service - FusionAuth has all GDPR headaches covered.
+Obviously a lot of GDPR compliance needs to come from the custom code in the application we build, but FusionAuth's API allowed us to do this with ease.
+Having the authentication separate from the main application gives the flexibility to adapt.

 **Dan:** Why did you choose FusionAuth over the competition?

-**Jerry:** If I said it was anything but cost, I'd be lying.
-We were fed up with the idea of having to pay per MAU when we didn't really know what our MAU count would be since we're just now starting.
-We also didn't see the value in the MAU count packages offered by competitors.
-Having the flexibility to start with self-hosting and later to go to FusionAuth cloud when we're tired of managing the servers is the greatest part.
+**Jerry:** Well, I initally tried some OpenSource CAS software, which was way overcomplicated to setup and maintain.
+After that i used Bshaffer's [OAuth2 server](https://bshaffer.github.io/oauth2-server-php-docs/) - a php implementation which requires a lot of custom coding.
+Although I learned a lot about Oauth2, JWT, and openID, I somehow stumbled on Fusionauth.
+When i saw this 'out-of-the-box' signup, login and administration screens, I never went back!

 **Dan:** How do you run FusionAuth (kubernetes, standalone server, behind a proxy, etc)?

-**Jerry:** Right now we run FusionAuth on a Debian machine as an rpm package behind an ELB, but Kubernetes is in the works.

-> "Having the flexibility to start with self-hosting and later to go to FusionAuth cloud when we're tired of managing the servers is the greatest part."
+**Jerry:** All my FusionAuth instances run on docker, obviously behind an (nginx) proxy.

+For offline/external development I run a FusionAuth server on a NanoPi Neo2 SBC which I carry with me wherever my laptop goes.

+> aaa

 **Dan:** Any general feedback/areas to improve?

-**Jerry:** We love FusionAuth, but there are definitely some areas (Two-Factor Authentication recovery codes, session invalidation, exposing OAuth for customers to integrate) that are slightly irritating.

-However, they don't overshadow the benefits we get from FusionAuth as a solution itself.
+**Jerry:** Im not sure - although I think for completeness sake the 'Client-Credentials' grant should be implemented.

+Oh, and would love to see official multi-arch docker builds  ;).

 -------

-We love sharing customer stories.
+We love sharing community stories.
 You can check out [Contaim's website](https://contaim.io/) if you'd like to learn more about his company.

-Tell me a bit about your work as a developer.

-How do you use FusionAuth?
-OAuth?
-User management?
-Social sign-on?
-Something else?

-Im using fusionauth in several ways.
-Mostly in my work-projects the choice of which IDP to use is already decided - if not, i recommend FA!.
-In my personal projects i use fusionauth as centralized idp server for applications like gitlab, blogs, wiki's and  m2m authentication via api's
-With the 'rise of Arm devices'  -thanks to the raspberry pi-  i discovered that FusionAuth was able to run on Arm/Arm64 - and im maintaining a fusionauth docker-repo for it.
-Since then a 1gb sbc powers my oauth2_proxy

- What problems did we solve for you?
-And how were you solving them before FusionAuth?
- The best thing about Fusionauth is that i never have any headaches about authentication mechanisms.
-In my pre-fusionauth era,i was more or less dependent on services like 'login with google/facebook' - which doesnt work nice when you are developing on places where there is no network.
- Another nice part is that fusionauth is api-driven, and has very complete logging, which makes it a brease to make your applications GPDR compliant.
- The fact that fusionauth supports multiple tenants on one instance, helps when developing several different projects Besides all of the above - the main problem that FA solves, is development time and authentication headaches.

-  Why did you choose FusionAuth over the competition?
-   Well, i initally tried some opensource CAS, which was way overcomplicated to setup and maintain.
-After that i used Bshaffers Oauth2 server - a php implementation which requires a lot of custom coding.
-Although i learned a lot about oAuth2 JWT and openID - i somehow stumled on Fusionauth and when i saw this 'out-of-the-box' signup, login and administration screens -  never went back!

-   Any general feedback/areas to improve?

-    Im not sure - although i think for completeness-sake the 'Client-Credentials'  grant should be implemented.  - oh, and would love to see official multiarch docker builds  ;)
+    Jerry hopper, community maintainer Arm/Arm64 FA  repository  ( https://hub.docker.com/repository/docker/jerryhopper/fusionauth-app )

     What link would you like me to use when I introduce you (Jerry, from <company X>, or something different)